Glioblastoma: Molecular alterations

+Initial analyses of gene expression had revealed a fourth neural subtype.
+However, further analyses revealed that this subtype is non-tumor specific and is potential contamination caused by the normal cells.

 Many other genetic alterations have been described in glioblastoma, and the majority of them are clustered in two pathways, the RB and the PI3K/AKT.
-Glioblastomas have alterations in 68–78% and 88% of these pathways, respectively.
+68–78% and 88% of Glioblastomas have alterations in these pathways, respectively.

 Another important alteration is methylation of MGMT, a "suicide" DNA repair enzyme.
 Methylation impairs DNA transcription and expression of the MGMT gene.
 Since the MGMT enzyme can repair only one DNA alkylation due to its suicide repair mechanism, reserve capacity is low and methylation of the MGMT gene promoter greatly affects DNA-repair capacity.
 MGMT methylation is associated with an improved response to treatment with DNA-damaging chemotherapeutics, such as temozolomide.

+Studies using genome-wide profiling have revealed glioblastomas to have a remarkable genetic variety.

+At least three distinct paths in the development of Glioblastomas have been identified with the aid of molecular investigations.